Ritual de lo Habitual: Music

-"Ain't No Right" begins with Farrell singing excerpts from "Sex & Drugs & Rock & Roll" by Ian Dury and the Blockheads against a dub reggae backdrop of a drum machine and synthesized bass, which he eventually slurs into a profanity-laced rant.
-The intro ends and "Ain't No Right" begins.

 Packaging

-Two versions of the disc packaging were created: one album featured cover artwork by singer Perry Farrell, related to the song "Three Days" and including male and female nudity; the other cover has been called the "clean cover", and features only black text on a white background, listing the band name, album name, and the text of the First Amendment (the "freedom of speech" amendment, erroneously referred to as "Article 1", which in reality establishes the legislative branch of government) of the U.S. Constitution.
+Two versions of the disc packaging were created: one album featured cover artwork of a papier mâché sculpture co-created by artist Casey Niccoli and singer Perry Farrell that visually referenced the Santería religion.
+The artwork was related to the song "Three Days" and includes male and female nudity.

+The second cover has been called the "clean cover", and features only black text on a white background, listing the band name, album name, and the text of the First Amendment (the "freedom of speech" amendment, erroneously referred to as "Article 1", which in reality establishes the legislative branch of government) of the U.S. Constitution.
 The back cover of the "clean cover" also contains the text: Hitler's syphilis-ridden dreams almost came true.
 How could it happen?
 By taking control of the media.
 An entire country was led by a lunatic… We must protect our First Amendment, before sick dreams become law.
 Nobody made fun of Hitler??!
 The "clean cover" was created so the CD could be distributed in stores which refused to stock items with represented nudity.

+Release and tour

+The album was preceded by two singles, Stop! and Three Days, both released on August 2, 1990.
+The album was released on August 23, 1990, and proved to be a major commercial success, peaking at number 19 on the Billboard 200 and selling half a million copies within one month of its release.

+To promote the album, the band went on a tour that proved quite strenuous for the band; Farrell later recalled, "That thirteen-month tour behind Ritual was half the reason we wound up unable to stand one another.
+The other half is that I am an intolerable narcissist who can't get along with anyone."
+A major schism occurred on the issue of drug use during the tour: Farrell and Perkins regularly partook, while Avery and Navarro abstained.
+According to Spin, between shows, Avery and Navarro sought to avoid temptation by retiring to a section of the tour bus set aside for them.

+Part of the tour included headlining the first Lollapalooza festival, which traveled across North America in mid-1991 for 26 shows.
+Initially a farewell for Jane's Addiction, the festival was also a showcase for other cult artists: Siouxsie and the Banshees, Nine Inch Nails, the Butthole Surfers, Living Colour, The Rollins Band, The Violent Femmes, and Ice-T's Body Count.
+During the first Lollapalooza show, Farrell and Navarro got into a fight onstage after violently bumping each other mid-song.
+The band walked off before returning for an encore; however, the fight continued and Navarro eventually threw his guitar into the crowd.

+The band broke up in 1991 after playing their last shows in Australia and Hawaii.
+"It's weird to be at the end of a cycle like that," remarked Avery, "having run the gamut of the usual 'rock story' from beginning to end: you get signed, get strung out, break up."